Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Local webs

 \textit{(2.a)} Assume inductively that some number of half-hexagon-faces have been laid down as part of the bottom layer of faces sitting on the bottom edge $E$, illustrated in Figure \ref{fig:honeycomb-proof-2}.

-The strand labeled $s$ does one of three things: (1) it ends on the right edge $E^\prime$ of the triangle $\triang$, thereby creating a fork straddling the right-most puncture and completing the bottom layer of faces; (2) it ends at a vertex disjoint from the vertices previously laid, hence the strand $s$ is part of the boundary of the next half-hexagon-face; (3) it ends at one of the vertices previously laid.
+The strand labeled $s$ either: (1) ends on the right edge $E^\prime$ of the triangle $\triang$, thereby creating a fork straddling the right-most puncture and completing the bottom layer of faces; (2) ends at a vertex disjoint from the vertices previously laid, hence the strand $s$ is part of the boundary of the next half-hexagon-face; (3) ends at one of the vertices previously laid.

-In case (1), we continue to the next step of the induction, which deals with laying down the middle layers.
-In case (2), we repeat the current step.
-Lastly, we argue that case (3) cannot occur.
+If (1), we continue to the next step of the induction, which deals with laying down the middle layers.
+If (2), we repeat the current step.
+Lastly, we argue (3) cannot occur.
 Indeed, suppose it did.
 The strand $s$ is part of the boundary of the next half-hexagon-face $D_5^\mathrm{ext}$.
 But, as can be seen from the figure, the external face $D_5^\mathrm{ext}$ has $\geq 6$ sides, which is a contradiction.

 \textit{(2.b)} Assume inductively that the bottom layer and some number of middle layers have been laid down, and moreover that some number of faces have been laid down as part of the current layer, illustrated in Figure \ref{fig:honeycomb-proof-3}.
 Consider the next face $D$ shown in the figure.